Beylik of Tunis: Sovereign state

 Tunisia was one of the first countries in the region to adopt the pillars of modern state sovereignty.
 The Beylik adopted a national flag distinguished from the rest.
 In fact, several Muslim countries along the south coast of the Mediterranean Sea used a plain red naval flag.
 After the destruction of the Tunisian naval division at the Battle of Navarino on 20 October 1827, the Bey Hussein II decided to create a flag to use for the fleet of Tunisia, to distinguish it from other fleets.
 It has been adopted as the national flag of Tunisia since 1831 until now.
 This made the Tunisian flag the oldest Arab and African flag, and among the ten oldest flags in the world.

 The coat of arms has been adopted also since the beginning of the 19th century in red and green, which are the colors of the ruling Husainid dynasty.

 The coat of arms's colors had an impact on Tunisian public culture.
-Because these colors are also those of the football club of the Stade Tunisien which was under patronage of the royal family.
+These colors are also those of the football club of the Stade Tunisien which was under patronage of the royal family.

 They are also found in Tunisian pastries: one, called Bey sigh, is made of pink, green and white marzipan; the other, called bey's baklawa, is a form of Tunisian baklava.

 A new coat of arms for Tunisia was adopted in 1858 during the reign of Sadok Bey, while preserving the same green and red dynasty colors, according to Henry Dunant after his visit to Tunisia, with the modernization of the national emblem and the addition of the phrase Oh God of hidden kindness, save this Kingdom of Tunis.
 This was due to that period in which epidemics abounded in the Kingdom and led to human losses, in addition to the spread of Sufism in Tunisian culture, which used to call God as the owner of hidden kindness, influenced by Sidi Belhassen Chedly.

 Tunisia also adopted a national anthem as one of the pillars of national sovereignty, and that was in 1846, it was called Salam El Bey (Beylical anthem).
 It was sung in honour of the Bey.
 Initially without lyrics, but words were written by an unknown poet and were adapted to the melody of the anthem.
 According to historian Othman Kaak, the music was composed by Giuseppe Verdi.